pkahly/bitcoin-monitor/README.md

 #### Note: Still under construction -- needs productionized, automated tests, etc. See open issues.

+*Developed primarily for my own use, but feedback and contributions are welcome*

 ## Monitors a full Bitcoin node and sends status emails and alerts.

 ### Sample status contents: